web3db/Documentation/docs/SRS.md

 - Advanced anonymization or differential privacy.
 - Subscriptions, commissions, or monetization logic.
 - Complex legal and ethical safeguards.
 - Buyers receive time-limited access links.
+- Buyers Approve/Reject users data.

 ---

 ## 7. Assumptions
 - Users and buyers will act in good faith for Phase 1.
 - Compliance with HIPAA/GDPR/CCPA will be explored later.
 - Web3 storage will remain stable and accessible during Phase 1 testing.
+- Users can start contributing to the posting from applying
+- In this version, users are automatically approved to share their data
 ---

 ## 8. Future Considerations